Timothy Bridges

 In 2013, after three men who had been convicted on the basis of improper FBI testimony about hair analysis were exonerated by DNA, the Innocence Project and the National Association of Criminal Defense Lawyers convinced the FBI to audit cases where FBI agents had testified about or conducted microscopic hair analysis.

-In 2015, the FBI announced a review of FBI microscopic hair comparison analysis identified 268 cases where FBI agents linked people to crimes through hair analysis.
-A total of 257 of those cases — 96% — involved scientifically invalid testimony, such as saying that hairs were a positive match or giving unsupported mathematical odds of a match.
+In 2015, the FBI identified 268 cases in which FBI agents linked defendants to crimes through hair analysis and 257 of those cases — or 96% — involved scientifically invalid testimony, such as inaccurately confirming that hairs were a positive match or giving unsupported mathematical odds of a match.
 Twenty-seven of 29 analysts either gave faulty testimony or submitted erroneous reports.

 In April 2015, the Washington Post reported that flawed testimony by either FBI agents or crime lab analysts trained by the FBI likely affected as many as 2,500 cases across the country.